SatelliteShorelines/CoastSeg/docs/how-to-install-pixi.md

 The `pyproject.toml` file remains mostly unchanged, but now includes additional sections to help Pixi configure your Python environments more effectively.

 ### Hold up, what do you mean there are multiple environments?
 Yeah, that confused me too at first.
 What's special about pixi is that it can define multiple related environments all within the same file, `pyproject.toml`.
-For CoastSeg I've created two environments, one thats the default environment that can run the coastsat workflow and the other environment called `ml` that adds `tensorflow` & `transformers` to the environment to run the zoo workflow.
-If you are only interested in the coastsat workflow then you will only need the default environment.

-### Wait, I want to use both workflows and I don't want to switch.
-Yeah, I'm lazy too that's why I created a third environment called `all` that contains the dependencies for both environments.
-To use this simply use `pixi shell -e all` and this will open a pixi shell that can use both workflows.
-Once the shell opens you can use python commands, jupyter commands just like you would with conda prompt.

 ### Why did you separate the environments like this?
 Great question, I did it because for our zoo workflow we require tensorflow version 2.12 to run our models correctly, which isn't a package avavilable on conda forge for windows machines.
 Since we want CoastSeg to be available in on conda-forge I opted to make it an optional dependency and a separate environment.
-But don't worry you can still the secret third environment called `all` to be able to use the coastsat and zoo workflows at the same time with the `pixi shell -e all` command.
+But don't worry you can still the  third environment called `all` to be able to use the coastsat and zoo workflows at the same time with the `pixi shell -e all` command.